Fertulity IVF

 Ovarian Stimulation & Egg Retrieval

-Once the preparation is complete, ovarian stimulation begins with daily hormone injections for 9-12 days to produce more follicles.
-During this phase, frequent ultrasounds and blood tests are performed.
-When the follicles reach the appropriate size, egg retrieval is scheduled – a short procedure lasting a few minutes, during which the eggs are collected from the ovaries under light anaesthesia.
-The eggs are then the eggs are fertilised in the laboratory with the partner's or donor's sperm.
+Once the preparation phase is completed, ovarian stimulation begins with the daily administration of fertility medications for approximately 9–12 days, in order to stimulate the development of multiple ovarian follicles.
+During this phase, the patient undergoes frequent ultrasound examinations and blood tests to monitor the response of the ovaries and the growth of the follicles.
+When the follicles reach the appropriate size, egg retrieval (oocyte retrieval) is scheduled.
+Egg retrieval is a short procedure lasting only a few minutes, during which the eggs are collected from the ovaries under light sedation.
+The retrieved eggs are then fertilized in the laboratory using sperm from the partner or a donor.

 Step 3